 Following Bauhaus principles of futurism, Paul Renner created Futura in 1927, emphasising geometric forms; hence we find within each letter near-perfect circles, triangles and squares.

 So here we have two very different typefaces, from two different time periods, created for almost different purposes, that somehow bring out the best in each other.

-The slightly innocent smile of Souvenir plays into the strident personality of Futura in a way that lightens the mood of the both.
+The slightly innocent smile of Souvenir plays into the strident personality of Futura in a way that lightens the mood of both.

 The font combination makes for a clean and quirky pairing that's instantly pleasing.

 2 – Rockwell Bold & Bembo